vycke/crinkles.dev/src/pages/blog/fluid-interfaces-using-css.md

 I was using media-queries for spacing values (e.g. `padding` and `margin`) and font-sizes.
 On big screens I want larger font-sizes and spacing compared to mobile.
 The goal is to improve usability and reduce wasted space.
 But with media-queries, I had to go over all different breakpoints and determine how I wanted to change the spacing and font-sizes.
 Introducing, fluid interfaces.

-With fluid interfaces, you scale up attributes linear when your website increases in size automatically (e.g. between `16px` and `20px`).
+With fluid interfaces, you use [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) to scale attributes when your website increases in size automatically (e.g. between `16px` and `20px`).
 To achieve this, we need to determine a _ratio_ (a value between 0 and 1) which we can use to scale values based on the website size.

 ![Fluit ratio](/img/fluid-css-scale.png 'Fluid ratio')

 To determine the ratio, you first need to determine the min. and max. width your site has.
 Some sites take up all the available horizontal space, but many have a max. width.
 With a min. and max. determined, we can calculate the ratio with the equation below.
-With this ratio, we can scale a size between two values linearly.
+With this ratio, we can interpolate a size between two values.

 ```
          min(space, max-sw) - min-sw